aliclark/the_wooden_sword/AI Good News, Bad News.md

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!

 ### Prior Work
-- My later AI control measures, edited at the top of this page, were more or less described, in various general forms, by Sam Altman in his prior Senate hearing in May.
+- My later AI control measures, edited in at the top of this page, were more or less described, in various general forms, by Sam Altman in his prior Senate hearing in May.

 ### Subsequent work
 - Most of the initial arguments including monitoring of GPUs were raised by Sam Altman in his subsequent Senate hearing in May and at some point Sam Altman raised the energy monitoring point also.
 These proposals are simple enough that they were almost certainly developed by him and/or OpenAI independently.